UKPLab/sentence-transformers/docs/pretrained-models/msmarco-v5.md

 query_embedding = model.encode("How big is London")
 passage_embedding = model.encode([
-    "London has 9,787,426 inhabitants at the 2011 census", "London is known for its finacial district",
+    "London has 9,787,426 inhabitants at the 2011 census", "London is known for its financial district",
 ])

 print("Similarity:", util.dot_score(query_embedding, passage_embedding))